 Your baby needs to learn how to hold their little bodies up and maintain balance using the muscle strength in their arms, neck, back, and shoulders before they learn to crawl.

 Put them on a blanket or a boppy pillow and start with 3-5 minutes of tummy time a few times a day.
-This will help them to build core strength as well as develop muscles in their arms and legs to help them start crawling.
+This will help them build core strength and develop muscles in their arms and legs to help them start crawling.